SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Indirectly, this chart is a reflection of how well employees are able to proactively and predictively identify certain operational hazards.

 With the right risk management strategy and risk management tools, employees have every reason to practice proactive hazard identification.
-If management feels that they do have the right strategy, and yet unacceptable and mitigable safety issues continue to pour into the safety reporting system disproportionate to low-risk safety issues, then that SMS' reporting culture requires further investigation.
+If management feels that they do have the right strategy, and yet unacceptable and mitigable safety issues continue to pour into the safety reporting system disproportionate to low-risk safety issues, then SMS reporting culture requires further investigation.

 Accountable executives also find value in this chart as it offers pure transparency in their aviation SMS.
 A trained observer could also draw inferences as to the risk management style of the safety team by their propensity to risk assess safety issues in a particular pattern.